 Culinary Executive Director

-Nico Romo has directed Patrick Properties Hospitality Group’s celebrated culinary programs across four historic venues since 2007, artfully crafting fresh, seasonal ingredients into vibrant interpretations of classic French cuisine with delicate Asian touches.
+Nico Romo has directed Patrick Properties Hospitality Group’s celebrated culinary programs across four historic venues since 2007, crafting vibrant interpretations of classic French cuisine with delicate Asian touches and locally harvested ingredients.

 Born in Lyon, France, Chef Romo graduated from the Helene Boucher Culinary Art School in Vénissieux at age 19.
 He refined his skill under the tutelage of French Master Chef Patrick Henriroux at Hotel and Restaurant “La Pyramide” in Vienne, France, before rising to prominence among the United States’ finest hotels.
 Chef Romo’s career has spanned roles at Chez Philippe in the Peabody Hotel in Memphis, TN, and the Ritz Carlton, Atlanta, GA.
 Chef Romo opened the third location of B.E.D. restaurant at The Glenn, Atlanta’s first boutique hotel.

-Now in Charleston, Chef Romo delights guests with his warm candor and inspired menu of locally harvested cuisine.
-He also dedicates his time and talents to community organizations such as WINGS for Kids and Louie’s Kids, serving as team mentor in the annual Big Chef Little Chef Challenge.
+Now in Charleston, Chef Romo dedicates his time and talents to community organizations such as WINGS for Kids and Louie’s Kids, serving as team mentor in the annual Big Chef Little Chef Challenge.
 In his commitment to local farmers, Chef Romo collaborated with area chefs to spearhead two barn raising events that collected a total of $40,000 in aid toward rebuilding efforts.